saquer0716/AnzTask-Android/Documentation/intro/package_content.rst

 Binary
 ======

-The release signed APK file of ANZ Task Android project and library of AnzVolley module.
-AnzVolley module library could be distributed in other projects.
-Simply just plug and play.
+The signed release APK file of ANZ Task Android project and library of AnzVolley module.
+AnzVolley module library could be distributed in other projects by simply just plug and play.
 The released APK key store file used to sign the released APK is also located here.

 Access to the code through GitHub
 =================================